-Technologies and markets
+Technologies and Markets

 Decarbonization will require advancing markets for a wide range of technologies, each of which contribute one or more of the properties required: low-carbon energy supply; energy efficiency; flexibility; and electrification.
 Some technologies may be favored because they contribute more than one of these properties.
-Others that contribute in one way but not others may best be avoided as part of a portfolio approach.
 Such an approach will involve deploying a combination of these technologies in a way that meets policy goals for emissions reduction, economic development, energy security, resiliency, consumer savings, and reduction of trade deficits from the import of fossil fuels produced elsewhere.